villegar/scrappy/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a resubmission and new release.
+* This is a new release.

-* As requested by reviewer, I have updated the return description for each function.